Byteron/RelEcs/README.md

 entity.Add(new Name("Walter")); // No trigger.
 entity.Add(new Name("Walter"), true); // Trigger.

-// This also works for "tag" components without any data. entity.Add<Old>(); // No trigger. entity.Add<Old>(true); // Trigger.
+// This also works for "tag" components without any data,
+// and components that have data, but where no initial values are needed. entity.Add<Old>(); // No trigger. entity.Add<Old>(true); // Trigger.